krodyx/recon/README.md

 and isolate points for optimisation.

-On top of this the raw information Recon provides gives a strong base for creating tools (such as living styleguides) which may need to plug in to component meta data.
+On top of this the raw information Recon provides gives a strong base for creating tools which may need to plug in to static component meta data.

 ### How?